 - 4 spring onions thinly sliced

-- 3 tbsp snipped chives
+- 3 tablespoon snipped chives

 - 4 pieces sun-dried tomato in oil drained and chopped